This breakfast quesadilla recipe is a sponsored post with Egg Farmers of Canada. #WorldEggDay

 Pour whisked eggs into the pan.

-Allow to sit a minute or two.
+Allow to sit for about a minute.

 Can I Add Protein?